Munich derby: Results involving reserve teams

 With the two senior teams playing in different leagues the meetings between the two reserve sides of the clubs, nowadays in the tier four Regionalliga Bayern, have received increased attention.
 The most recent derbies have attracted almost capacity crowds of 12,500 in the Grünwalder Stadium, but also made heavy police presence necessary to deal with the rival fan fractions.
 The games have also, on occasion, been broadcast live on television.

 The games of the reserve sides of the two clubs since the introduction of the Regionalligas in 1994:

 The games between first team of 1860 Munich and reserve side of Bayern Munich:

+Crossing town

+Players who appeared for both clubs: